-It has been proven that high consumption of coffee in a 4-week period alters insulin sensitivity on those who suffer from type 2 diabetes.
+It has been proven that high consumption of coffee in 4 weeks alters insulin sensitivity in those with type 2 diabetes.

-While researchers have found a correlation between a high coffee consumption and a lower sensitivity to insulin, they did recognize that the fast transition into drinking more coffee may have produced an atypical and accented response by the body.
+While researchers have found a correlation between high coffee consumption and lower insulin sensitivity, they did recognize that the fast transition into drinking more coffee may have produced the body’s atypical and accented response.

 Drinking coffee might be beneficial and reduce risks under the following conditions:

 - Type 2 diabetes.